Salvo-Dippolito/Research_Track_Final_Assignment/README.md

 The first mode must be carried out by comunicating to the move_base action server.
-Manual control of the robot should be carried out either by building a new control node or by remapping the teleop_keyboard_twist node onto a new topic that mediates between teleop commands and user defined operating modes.
+Manual control of the robot should be carried out either by building a new control node or by remapping the teleop_keyboard_twist node onto a new topic that publishes for a node that in turn mediates between teleop commands and user defined operating modes.

 ### Chosen Approach to Complete the Objectives ###